Bees For Peace

 Picture

-Carrie B. Dohe (Ph.D., University of Chicago, 2012) currently has a postdoctoral fellowship at the University of Toronto School of the Environment to implement Bees for Peace in Ontario.
-Working in collaboration with P2C's local efforts and networks, she brings together leaders in the faith community to support bees and other pollinators.
-Before relocating to Toronto, Carrie was a project research associate at the University of Marburg.
+Carrie B. Dohe is currently a Research Fellow and Affiliated Researcher with the Multidisciplinary Environmental Studies in the Humanities (MESH) at the University of Cologne.
+She has a Ph.D. in the Comparative Study of Religions from the University of Chicago (2012) and has had postdoctoral research positions at the University of Marburg in Germany (2017-2021, funded by the German Research Foundation) and at the University of Toronto School of the Environment (2021-2023).
+While at the University of Toronto, she implemented Bees for Peace in southern Ontario.
+Working in collaboration with Pollinator Partnership Canada's local efforts and networks, she brought together leaders in the faith community to support bees and other pollinators.
+Before relocating to Toronto, Carrie was a Project Research Associate at the University of Marburg in Germany.
 With funding from the German Research Foundation, Carrie investigated how faith-based environmentalism and climate protection are transforming religious teachings and practices.
 She is especially interested in furthering interreligious cooperation for nature conservation, assisting conservationists develop more effective communication with non-experts, and supporting faith communities’ efforts to become more sustainable.

 Picture